 In December 2019, Canonical published a support roadmap for the latest Raspberry Pi 4 single-board computer on their Ubuntu Server operating system and pledged to fully support Ubuntu on all Raspberry Pi boards.

-With the release of Ubuntu 18.04.4 LTS earlier this month, Canonical has also refreshed the Raspberry Pi page on the ubuntu.com website to help users find the right Ubuntu version for their Raspberry Pi boards.
+With the release of Ubuntu 18.04.4 LTS earlier this month, Canonical has also refreshed their dedicated Raspberry Pi page on the ubuntu.com website to help users find the right Ubuntu version for their boards.

-Ubuntu currently supports Raspberry Pi 2, Raspberry Pi 3, and Raspberry Pi 4 models, and images are available for Ubuntu 18.04.4 LTS (Bionic Beaver), which is the latest LTS (Long-Term Support) release supported until April 2023, and Ubuntu 19.10 (Eoan Ermine), supported until July 2020.
+Ubuntu currently supports Raspberry Pi 2, 3, and 4 models, and images are available for Ubuntu 18.04.4 LTS (Bionic Beaver), which is the latest LTS (Long-Term Support) release supported until April 2023, and Ubuntu 19.10 (Eoan Ermine), supported until July 2020.

-I think Canonical also did a great job explaining to newcomers the difference between running 64-bit or 32-bit Ubuntu on the Raspberry Pi and why choose Ubuntu 18.04 LTS over Ubuntu 19.10 to deploy a new server.
-Are you running Ubuntu on your Raspberry Pi?
-If so, please share your experience with it in the comments section below!Last updated
+I think Canonical also did a great job explaining to newcomers the difference between running 64-bit or 32-bit Ubuntu on the popular SBC and why choose Ubuntu 18.04 LTS over Ubuntu 19.10 to deploy a new server.